 His passion for storytelling has taken him beyond the forms of the novel many times.
 He wrote a short film, Everything in This Country Must, which was nominated for an Academy Award in 2005.
 In 2016’s Thirteen Ways of Looking, his first collection of short fiction in more than a decade, McCann “unspools complex and unforgettable stories” (The Boston Globe) that focus on the irreducible complexity of human experience, and the myriad consequences of even our most casual interactions.
 Thirteen Ways of Looking was a finalist for the Story Prize, the highest honor in the US for a story collection.
 In 2017’s Letters to a Young Writer, McCann calls on young storytellers to push the boundaries of human experience in pursuit of empathy and wonder.
 A collection of essays intended to challenge and ignite, Letters to a Young Writer affirms the power of language and the centrality of storytelling to McCann’s understanding of the world.

 Apeirogon, McCann’s most recent return to the novel, has been hailed as “transformative” by both Israeli and Palestinian writers.
 Taking as its fulcrum the real-life story of two fathers who have lost their daughters to the conflict in the Holy Land, Apeirogon ranges over vast time and geography.
 While the men travel back and forth between their homes and their work on a single, ordinary day, their extraordinary stories reverberate all over the world.
 Daring and original and completely innovative, the book is indeed an apeirogon—a shape with a countably infinite number of sides.
-Assaf Gavron has called Apeirogon “a work of incredible magnitude,” and in their starred review, Kirkus praised it as “a soaring, ambitious triumph…deeply nuanced and sensitive…a remarkable achievement.”
+Assaf Gavron has called Apeirogon “a work of incredible magnitude,” and in their starred review, Kirkus praised it as “a soaring, ambitious triumph….
+Deeply nuanced and sensitive… a remarkable achievement.”
+A New York Times bestseller, the book won the Prix du Meilleur Livre Etranger and Jewish National Book Award, and was longlisted for both a Man Booker Prize and the Carnegie Medal for Fiction.
+A film adaptation is in the works from Steven Spielberg’s Amblin Partners.